-- As VET occurs at an RTO there is a compulsory additional charge to cover consumables and material costs. - Standalone Course Foundation Secondary Course for Year 11 and 12 students at AQF level 1 - Students can transition into VCE or VCE CM, with credit for any VCE or VET Certificate II subjects completed. - Pathway to entry level VCE or employment
+As VET occurs at an RTO there is a compulsory additional charge to cover consumables and material costs.

+- Minimum of 12 units over a flexible time period.
+Can include VCE Units, VET and Structured Workplace Learning. - Standalone Course Foundation Secondary Course for Year 11 and 12 students at AQF level 1 - Students can transition into VCE or VCE CM, with credit for any VCE or VET Certificate II subjects completed. - Pathway to entry level VCE or employment